Reverse logistics: our management of product returns

 New innovation

-The novelty here was to interface this existing brick in EGO with our partner's returns management Thanks to this module, gains are measured on:
+The innovation here was to interface this existing component in EGO with our partner's returns management

-- The time taken to put a customer return into stock (and therefore a discount on the market for e-commerce sites),
+- The time it takes to put a returned customer item into stock (and therefore to put it back on the market for e-commerce sites),

-- The reduction in the shrinkage rate due to obsolescence of articles,
+- The decrease in the rate of shrinkage due to obsolescence of items,

-- A reduction in reception operations associated with a gain in reception storage areas (linked to a reduction in outstandings).
+- A reduction in receiving operations associated with a gain in receiving storage areas (linked to a reduction in work-in-progress).

-This hybrid module is being installed at a major e-commerce player in France.
-This returns management will be ensured by a new logistics service provider chosen by our partner, responsible for control and restocking operations.
+This hybrid module is currently being installed at a major e-commerce player in France.
+Returns management will be handled by a new logistics provider chosen by our partner, who is responsible for inspection and restocking operations.

-Outlook: Beyond this first success, this collaboration with our partner aims to offer this universal “plug & play” module, a sort of IT Swiss army knife, to web merchants and logistics providers working for them.
+Perspectives: Beyond this initial success, this collaboration with our partner aims to offer this universal "plug & play" module, a kind of IT Swiss Army knife, to web merchants and logistics providers working for them.

 Most read articles